 Even with the booming job market, it pays to have these certifications on your resume.
 Whether you are seeking a career in networking or telecommunications, or as a network support specialist, network administrator and help desk technician, the Network+ certification is valuable.
 This certification shows you have expertise that translates to a wide variety of IT professions.

-About the CompTIA Network+ Certification
+About the CompTIA Network+ Certification Offered at Our Sacramento Campus

 The CompTIA Network+ Certification is a mid-level certification for network technicians.
 This certification tests the competency of a network technician in various tasks, like configuring and supporting TCP/IP clients in a network, cabling and routing, hardware setup, and network security.
 This certification is a vendor neutral certification that also tests for competency in configuration, installation, support, maintenance, and troubleshooting of basic computer networks.